 \section{The $K$-theory fiber of a localization of rings}

 In this section, we introduce algebraic $K$-theory and prove a theorem which describes the fiber in $K$-theory of a localization of an $\EE_1$-ring in certain cases.
 Note that we follow Lurie~\cite{ha} in terminology wherever possible.
-In particular, we will view $K$-theory as a functor (or two) defined on small stable $\infty$-categories.
+In particular, using~\cite{bgt1}, we will view connective algebraic $K$-theory (denoted $\K)$ and nonconnective algebraic $K$-theory (denoted $\Kloc$) as a functor defined on small stable $\infty$-categories.
 There is no substantive difference between this approach and the approach via Waldhausen categories: see~\cite{bgt1}*{Section 7.2}.